Volume Pricing

 When a buyer adds products to their cart, pricing is applied in this order:

-- Price list determines the base price the buyer sees
+- Price list determines the base price the buyer sees.

-- Volume pricing adjusts the unit price as quantity increases
+- Volume pricing adjusts the unit price as quantity increases.

-- Discount Engine applies any eligible discounts on top
+- Discount Engine applies any eligible discounts on top.

 The buyer sees the final price reflecting all applicable adjustments.